SinisterRectus/Discordia/docs/classes/server.md

 ## Server
-Extends the **Object** class.
+Extends the **Base** class.
 Servers, also known as Guilds, are a core component of Discord communication.
 Servers contain text channels and voice channels in which member may communicate with each other.

 ---